Retail stores, to order, send e-mail with terms, invoicing info and quantity to:

 Enjoy some fresh air, scenery, companionship or even solitude if you fancy getting away from it all; a great way to generate creative thoughts.
 We sampled the trails and routes of SoCal, and came up with the best of the best for your enjoyment.
 The trails are even rated 1 to 4 stars; of course that's our opinion based on a number of factors combined with the opinion of others that went along with us.

 Your experience doesn't have to end with what is in the book.
 You'll notice that the book is already a hefty volume, but it could have been much bigger and heavier.
 Just like editors shorten movies to fit within certain space and criteria, the same can be done to guidebooks.
-While the book is the final optimized product, regard this website as the Director's Cut (or sometimes more appropriately "Deleted Scenes"), and find full versions of ride descriptions that were chosen for the editing floor because they did not fit our criteria for the purposes of this book as well as others did.
-Book owners can request copies of those ride descriptions, as well as selected maps to take along on the ride, by contacting us via e-mail using a password as described in the CONTACT section.
+While the book is the final optimized product, regard this website as the Director's Cut (or sometimes more appropriately "Deleted Scenes"), and find full versions of a few of the ride descriptions that were chosen for the editing floor because they did not fit our criteria for the purposes of this book as well as others did.
+Book owners can download copies of those ride descriptions on the two password-protected "Update" pages, as well as selected maps to take along on the ride (these are pending, feel free to request one via e-mail and we will give that one priority).
 In some cases, instead of re-inventing the wheel, the Take-Along Map is a link to a publicly available map available to all.

 And then there's errata, indicated by X. In a book this densely packed with info it's virtually impossible to get it all correct, especially in the first edition.
 Chances are you wouldn't have noticed these minor items, since we didn't after a gazillion reads!
 If you find more, please let us know via e-mail.